10 Diagnosing designs

 Research design diagnosis by simulation occurs in two steps.
 First we simulate research designs repeatedly, collecting diagnostic statistics from each run of the simulation.
 Second, we summarize the distribution of the diagnostic statistics in order to estimate the diagnosands.

 Monte Carlo simulations of research designs can be written in any programming language.
 To illustrate the most common way of simulating a design—a for loop—we’ll write a concise simulation in base R code.
-Diagnosis 10.1 conducts the simulation 500 times, each time, collecting the \(p\)-value associated with a regression estimate of the average effect of an outcome on a treatment.
+Diagnosis 10.1 conducts the simulation 500 times, each time, collecting the

 Loops like this one can be implemented in any language and they remain a good tool for design diagnosis.
 We think, however, writing simulations in this way obscures what parts of the design refer to the model, the inquiry, the data strategy, or the answer strategy.
 We might imagine Z